nostr-protocol/nostr/README.md

 ### Tools

+  - [nostr relay registry](https://nostr-registry.netlify.app/), real-time checking of status of some known relays.
-  - [nostr registry](https://moonbreeze.richardbondi.net/nostr-registry/), a database of known relays with their uptime and NIP support tables.
+  - [nostr registry](https://codeberg.org/rsbondi/nostr-registry), a database of known relays with their uptime and NIP support tables.
   - [nostr-launch](https://codeberg.org/rsbondi/nostr-launch), a tool for launching a bunch of relays and clients locally for development and testing.

 ## License